San Lorenzo in Lucina

 San Lorenzo in Lucina, Minor basilica in Colonna district, Rome, Italy

-The church, consecrated in 440 by Pope Sixtus III, stands on a former Roman domus belonging to Lucina, who established a worship place there.
+The church was consecrated in 440 by Pope Sixtus III and stands on a former Roman house belonging to Lucina, who established a worship space there.
+This foundation connects the basilica to the early stages of Christianity in Rome.

-The Fonseca Chapel, designed by Gian Lorenzo Bernini, displays remarkable marble busts and architectural elements from the 17th century Italian craftsmanship.
+The Fonseca Chapel, designed by Gian Lorenzo Bernini, displays remarkable marble busts and decorative elements from the 17th century.
+Visitors can see the craftsmanship of this period directly in the stone and gilded details.

 Location: Rome